MarvinTeichmann/KittiSeg/README.md

 Run: `python evaluate.py` to evaluate a trained model.

-Run: `python train.py` to train a new model on the Kitti Data.
+Run: `python train.py --hypes hypes/KittiSeg.json` to train a model using Kitti Data.

 If you like to understand the code, I would recommend looking at [demo.py](demo.py) first.
 I have documented each step as  	thoroughly as possible in this file.